query-string/spelling-bee/README.md

 - [x] Show definitions
 - [x] Pick less often used words first
 - [x] A bit of refactoring for word scopes
-- [ ] Be able to pick the most failing ones
-- [ ] Update proficciency level automatically ocne list exceeded
-- [ ] More readable attempts feedback
 - [ ] Show attempts log per word (feels to be more valuable rather than general log)
 - [ ] Be able to pronounce each word on the proficiency log page
+- [ ] More readable attempts feedback
 - [ ] Satisfying sound when answers correct
+- [ ] Update proficciency level automatically ocne list exceeded
+- [ ] Change proficiency level immediately in the menu
 - [ ] Be able to select voice/speed

 ## NICE TO HAVE IN PUBLIC